 A few different factors can be at play here.
 “Coughing and wheezing in cats is most commonly associated with respiratory allergies or asthma,” Dr. Gibbons explains.
 “Wheezing can also happen with benign growths called polyps that occur in the sinuses or throat.
 Occasionally, wheezing can happen with foreign bodies trapped within the respiratory tract.”

 Sometimes, cat wheezing is a symptom of serious cat diseases.
 “Heartworms and parasites, such as lungworms, can cause wheezing,” Dr. Gibbons says.
 “Pneumonia can be a cause of coughing.
 Depending on the location of the growth, cancer can also cause wheezing.
 Heart failure uncommonly causes coughing or wheezing in cats (it’s more common in dogs), but it can happen.”

-If you’ve ruled out hairballs, yes.
+If you’ve ruled out hairballs, cat wheezing does warrant a trip to the vet.
 (And even some hairball situations mean a trip to the vet!).
 “It is very important to have your cat examined by a veterinarian to determine the cause of the wheezing,” Dr. Gibbons advises.